US port plan to step up aid delivery to Gaza criticised as ‘distraction’

 “Why should we reinvent the wheel?
 Let us use what exists and what has worked before,” Alrifai said, stressing that there are “constant requests for a ceasefire that would allow an influx of humanitarian assistance”.

+“Five months on, it is long past time for the US, the UK and others to use their substantial weight to ensure that their ally Israel immediately reopens land crossings into Gaza,” she said on Friday.

+“Only an immediate and lasting ceasefire will allow us to deliver the massive humanitarian response that is required after five months of Israel’s indiscriminate bombardment and siege of the people of Gaza,” Ward said.

-Since 1967, Israel has exercised full control of Gaza’s coastline and territorial waters, blocking ships from reaching the Strip.
+Since 1967, Israel has exercised full control of Gaza’s coastline and territorial waters, blocking ships from reaching the strip.

-Since 2007, Israel shut almost all of Gaza’s border crossings, and its port has been under Israel’s naval blockade, making it the only seaport in the Mediterranean closed to shipping.
+Since 2007, Israel has shut almost all of Gaza’s border crossings, and its port has been under Israeli naval blockade, making it the only seaport in the Mediterranean closed to shipping.

-After Israel launched its war on the enclave, it only allowed a trickle of aid in through the Karem Abu Salem crossing and the Rafah crossing with Egypt.
+Since Israel launched its war on the enclave, it has allowed only a trickle of aid through the Karem Abu Salem crossing and the Rafah crossing with Egypt.

 Israeli forces have also targeted Palestinians waiting for food aid.
-On February 29, at least 112 Palestinians were killed and more than 750 wounded after Israeli troops opened fire on hundreds of families waiting for food aid southwest of Gaza City.
+On February 29, at least 112 Palestinians were killed and more than 750 wounded when Israeli troops fired on hundreds of people waiting for food aid southwest of Gaza City.